 - NIC (Network Interface Card): A network card, often known as a network adapter or NIC (network interface card), is computer hardware that enables computers to communicate via a network.
 It offers physical access to networking media and, in many cases, MAC addresses serve as a low-level addressing scheme.
 Each network interface card has a distinct identifier.
 This is stored on a chip that is attached to the card.

 - Repeater: A repeater is an electrical device that receives a signal, cleans it of unwanted noise, regenerates it, and retransmits it at a higher power level or to the opposite side of an obstruction, allowing the signal to travel greater distances without degradation.
 In the majority of twisted pair Ethernet networks, Repeaters are necessary for cable lengths longer than 100 meters in some systems.
 Repeaters are based on physics.

-- Hub: A hub is a device that joins together many twisted pair or fiber optic Ethernet devices to give the illusion as a formation of a single network segment.
+- Hub: A hub is a device that joins together many twisted pairs or fiber optic Ethernet devices to give the illusion as a formation of a single network segment.
 The device can be visualized as a multiport repeater.
 A network hub is a relatively simple broadcast device.
 Any packet entering any port is regenerated and broadcast out on all other ports, and hubs do not control any of the traffic that passes through them.
 Packet collisions occur as a result of every packet being sent out through all other ports, substantially impeding the smooth flow of communication.

 - Bridges: Bridges broadcast data to all the ports but not on the one that received the transmission.
 Bridges, on the other hand, learn which MAC addresses are reachable through specific ports rather than copying messages to all ports as hubs do.
 Once a port and an address are associated, the bridge will only transport traffic for that address to that port.